 GHOSTBUSTERS - Golden Oldies On the Big Screen

-First off, the story by Dan Aykroyd (Harold Ramis gets co-screenwriting credit) is terrific: Three parapsychologists (Bill Murray, Aykroyd, Ramis) doing research at a New York college are booted into the street when their grant is cut off.
-So they decide to open a ghost-extermination service, which they dub “Ghostbusters.”
+First off, the story, by Dan Aykroyd (Harold Ramis gets co-writing credit), is terrific: Three parapsychologists (Bill Murray, Aykroyd, Ramis) doing research at a New York college are booted into the street when their grant is cut off.
+So they decide to open a ghost extermination service, which they dub “Ghostbusters.”

 Aykroyd mortgages the house his parents left him and they rent a dilapidated old building that apparently used to be a firehouse.
 Now it’s a firetrap.
 But they fix it up and equip it with all kinds of weird paraphernalia, then advertise on television.

-Next, the trio heads to a posh hotel where they nearly destroy the place as they chase a ghost with a special ray gun.
-The hotel ghost is finally captured and business begins to boom, but it soon becomes apparent a major confrontation is building up, and eventually they find their ghostbusting abilities are all that lies between Manhattan and Armageddon.
+Next, they find themselves in a posh hotel, where they nearly destroy the place as they use a special ray gun to chase a ghost.
+The hotel ghost is finally captured, business begins to boom, but it’s soon apparent that a major confrontation is building up, and eventually they find their ghostbusting abilities are all that lies between Manhattan and Armageddon.

 My main complaints have to do with those moments when the film sinks into mediocrity — an “Exorcist” spoof that only works halfway, a giant monster in the end that is the height of silliness and an overblown climax that begins to lose its sense of fun.

 But those aren’t fatal flaws.
-Most of “Ghostbusters” is thoroughly delightful, with many hysterical scenes and a few genuine scares along the way.
+Most of “Ghostbusters” is thoroughly delightful, with many hysterical scenes.

 Bill Murray has never been better than he is here, dropping his deadpan one-liners right and left, and dominating the screen, despite the formidable talents that surround him.
 Dan Aykroyd lets Murray run away with the lion’s share of the laughs, but he gets in his own licks now and again (is anyone funnier when he tries to look serious?).
 And Harold Ramis, who played Murray’s sidekick in “Stripes,” is perfectly cast as the stone-faced intellect of the group, looking for all the world like a modern-day Buster Keaton.